-As of June 30, 2019, there were 2,718,750 Series A warrants outstanding and there are no Series B warrants outstanding.
-Of the total Series A warrants outstanding, 2,178,750 Series A warrants were issued with an exercise price of \$2.55 per share of common stock, and have an expiration date of October 25, 2021, and 540,000 Series A warrants with anti-dilution provisions were issued with an initial exercise price of \$1.34 per share of common stock, and have an expiration date of April 22, 2021.
-As of June 30, 2019, the 540,000 Series A warrants with anti-dilution provisions had an exercise price of \$0.57 per share of common stock.
+As of June 30, 2020, there were 271,875 Series A warrants outstanding and there are no Series B warrants outstanding.
+Of the total Series A warrants outstanding, 217,875 Series A warrants were issued with an exercise price of \$25.50 per share of common stock, and have an expiration date of October 25, 2021, and 54,000 Series A warrants with anti-dilution provisions were issued with an initial exercise price of \$13.40 per share of common stock, and have an expiration date of April 22, 2021.
+As of June 30, 2020, because of the anti-dilution provisions, these warrants had an adjusted exercise price of \$1.18 per share of common stock.

 On February 4, 2019, we sold to Goldman Sachs & Co.
-LLC (the "Holder"), a Purchase Warrant for Common Shares (the "Warrant") pursuant to which the Holder may purchase shares of the Company's common stock, par value \$0.001 per share (the "Common Shares") in an aggregate amount of up 4,046,337 shares (the "Warrant Shares").
+LLC (the "Holder"), a Purchase Warrant for Common Shares (the "Warrant") pursuant to which the Holder may purchase shares of the Company's common stock, par value \$0.001 per share (the "Common Shares") in an aggregate amount of up to 404,634 shares (the "Warrant Shares").
 The Warrant was sold to the Holder at a purchase price of \$150,000, in a private placement exempt from registration under the Securities Act.
-The Warrant may be exercised by the Holder at any time after August 4, 2019 at an exercise price equal to \$0.8859 and will expire on February 4, 2024.
+The Warrant may be exercised by the Holder at any time after August 4, 2019 at an exercise price equal to \$8.86 and will expire on February 4, 2024.
 The Warrant contains standard adjustment provisions in the event of additional stock issuances below the exercise price of the warrant, stock splits, combinations, rights offerings and similar transactions.
-The value of the Warrant was \$2.3 million, and has been classified as an equity instrument in additional paid in capital in our consolidated balance sheets.
+The value of the Warrant was \$2.3 million upon issuance, and has been classified as an equity instrument in additional paid in capital in our consolidated balance sheets.
+Our common stock and warrant transactions during Fiscal 2020 triggered certain anti-dilution provisions in the warrants outstanding, resulting in an additional 49,891 warrants issued, which were treated as a deemed dividend in the amount of \$87,362.